-The Group is exposed to fair value interest rate risk in relation to fixed-rate bank borrowing (see note 25 for details), bonds (see note 30 for details), lease liabilities (see note 26 for details) and pledged bank deposits (see note 33 for details).
-The Group is also exposed to cash flow interest rate risk in relation to bank balances at floating interest rate.
+The Group is exposed to fair value interest rate risk in relation to fixed-rate bank borrowing (see note 25 for details), bonds (see note 30 for details) and lease liabilities (see note 26 for details).
+The Group is also exposed to cash flow interest rate risk in relation to pledged bank deposits and bank balances at floating interest rate.
 The Group currently does not have any hedging policy against interest rate risk and will consider should the needs arise.